helidon-io/helidon/docs/mp/grpc/server.md

 - `@Grpc.GrpcService`: an annotation that marks a class as a gRPC service.
 - `@Grpc.GrpcMarshaller`: an annotation on a type or method that specifies a named marshaller supplier.
 This annotation is required when not using Protobuf serialization.
 - `@Grpc.Proto`: an annotation for an optional method returning the Protobuf descriptor.
-For more information see the [gRPC Reflection Service][grpc-reflection-service].
+For more information see the [gRPC Reflection Service](#grpc-reflection-service).

 The following gRPC method types are supported: